wp-plugins/updraftplus/readme.txt

 UpdraftPlus is written by professional WordPress developers.
 If your site needs guaranteed support, then we are available.
 Just  <a href="http://updraftplus.com/shop/">go to our shop.</a>

+= More premium plugins =

+If you are in the market for other WordPress premium plugins (especially WooCommerce addons), then try our shop, here: https://www.simbahosting.co.uk/s3/shop/

 = Are you multi-lingual?
 Can you translate? =

 Are you able to translate UpdraftPlus into another language?
 Are you ready to help speakers of your language?
 UpdraftPlus itself is ready and waiting - the only work needed is the translating.
 The translation process is easy, and web-based - go here for instructions: <a href="http://updraftplus.com/translate/">http://updraftplus.com/translate/</a>.
 (Or if you're an expert WordPress translator already, then just pick out the .pot file from the wp-content/plugins/updraftplus/languages/ directory - if you scan for translatable strings manually, then you need to get these functions: _x(), __(), _e(), _ex(), log_e()).